 Jelanda's death.
 Especially in the remake, where you get to see her transform into a monster, and hear her screaming and begging for help.
-She is implied to be around fourteen and she has to go through that and then have to be mercy killed.
+She is fourteen years old and has to go through that and then be mercy killed.

 Shiho and Suo.
-Shiho is a songmaiden whose singing drives men berserk. she's hated for "leading men to their deaths" with her songs, and seen as a witch.
-When she refuses to sing one time, the army she worekd for was killed, and Suo came to kill her.
-She even tells Suo to kill him, and he raises his sword.
-However, he can't bring himself to do it so he instead takes her in his arms and walks away.
+Shiho is a songmaiden whose singing drives men berserk.
+She's hated for "leading men to their deaths" with her songs, and seen as a witch.
+When she refuses to sing one time, the army she worked for was killed, and Suo came to kill her.
+She even tells Suo to kill her, and he raises his sword.
+However, he can't bring himself to do it, so he instead takes her in his arms and walks away.
 Instead, Suo's commander kills her because she's too dangerous to let live.
-This also helps lead Suo up to his Heel-Face Turn, when he stops for an instant after he finds himself raising swords at women and children.
+This also helps lead Suo up to his HeelFace Turn, when he stops for an instant after he finds himself raising swords at women and children.
 At least you can send Shiho and Suo up to Asgard and you can see a scene of them together.

 Watching Lenneth crying uncontrollably in grief after she regains her memories will hit you pretty hard, considering how cold and stoic she had been for the entire rest of the game.

 Some of the cries the einherjar give out if they fall in battle can really hit you where it hurts.
 Thank goodness for Union Plumes/Invoke Feather.

 Hel, the OST is so darn sad, honorable mentions go to: